encryptio/slime/README.md

 The storage required for data is `total/need` times that of the actual data (plus a few bytes per file for tracking.)

-GET /redundancy on the proxy to get the current redundancy level (JSON formatted), and POST to the same path with a similar object to adjust the redundancy levels.
+Run `slimectl redundancy` to get the current redundancy level, and run `slimectl redundancy set NEED TOTAL` to adjust the redundancy level.

 Store Discovery
 ---------------